Engine technologies

 Turbulent Jet Ignition

 We’re developing an ultra-lean combustion strategy for gasoline engines using Turbulent Jet Ignition (TJI).
-TJI is a technology that greatly enhances the ignition process, improving fuel efficiency and reducing emissions.
+TJI is a technology that can greatly enhance the ignition process, leading to improved fuel efficiency and reduced emissions.

 The technology enables the combustion to progress in a stable manner when the fuel-air mixture has been diluted with additional air or exhaust gas.

 It works by premixing a small quantity of air and fuel in a pre-chamber — a small cavity that is separate from the main combustion chamber.
-This mixture is then ignited, generating turbulent jets of hot radicals which enter the main combustion chamber, providing a wider distribution of ignition sources than a traditional spark plug.
+This mixture is then ignited, generating highly-turbulent jets of hot radicals which enter the main combustion chamber, providing a wider distribution of ignition sources than a traditional spark plug, with hundreds of times more energy.

 We have developed considerable understanding of this promising combustion mode, focusing on two distinct approaches: Active and Passive.